-4.5.
-Supporting other Representations
+5.5.
+Other Representations

 Sometimes though you may want to extend or change the representations generated.
 This might be because you want to write a RESTful client that uses a particular library (say a Javascript library or web components) that can only handle representations in a certain form.